pradudev/trusted-self-signed-cert-demo/README.md

 # Sample code to demo trusted self-signed cert in IIS

-Self-signed certs are not trusted by the browsers because the browser cannot validate its authenticaity as it is not signed by any valid CAs
+Self-signed certs are not trusted by the browsers because the browser cannot validate its authenticity as it is not signed by any valid CAs.
+If we create our own Root CA cert and install it on the server and then create a cert signed by our root CA then that cert will be shown valid on that server.

 ## Pre-requisites
 1. OpenSSL